CatalinaRem/MahouRan/MahouRan/MahouRanDocumentation.docc/MahouRanRule.md

 - Please treat our casts with respect and avoid sensitive or obscene topics during your conversation
 - Please help us preserve the joyous atmosphere within the cafe
 - Please do not bring food or beverages from outside with you when you enter the cafe
 - Smoking is not allowed anywhere within the cafe.
-If you would like to smoke, please do so in t parking lot
+If you would like to smoke, please do so in parking lot
 - Criminal activities or activities in similar nature are not allowed anywhere near the cafe

 ## Property & Damages